 What is BIG SHOOTA?
-It’s a website for Orky Insparashun!
+It’s a site for Orky Insparashun!
 After researching orks online I felt that they we’re under-represented so I’m throwin’ my three teef into the ring about those crazy orks.
 My warboss is Red Jack, named for his need to have his entire army wear red jack-boots.

 Most of the site is, frankly, me showing off my orks.
 I put a lot of time into these bad boyz and I feel pretty good about them.
 No Golden Demons here but I’m of a mind that not only do I want a well rounded, ass-stompin’ ork army, I want it to look good too!
 There’s no reason a greasy, grimy ork can’t look as good as the Sisters of Battle or the fancy new (insert newest codex here).